Park palaces / Magdalenenklause

 Picture: Altar niche in the chapel

 The Magdalenenklause was conceived as the living quarters of a hermit and stands in a small, "overgrown" wood.
 Built with tiles and partly plastered, it looks like a ruin from the outside.
 Cracks in the masonry and crumbling plaster serve as a reminder of the frailty of all things earthly.
+The one-storey building has a rectangular ground plan and is extended to the south and north with semicircular conchae.
+At the corners of the east front are circular turrets.

 The south part of the Hermitage comprises the Grotto Chapel of St. Mary Magdalene and a similarly grottoed Entrance Hall.
-To the north are the Electors' Apartments , which consist of monastically austere rooms with oak panelling " à la Capucine" and decorated with copper engravings.
+To the north are the Electors' Apartments , which consist of monastically austere rooms with oak panelling "à la Capucine" and decorated with copper engravings.

 Individual furnishings emphasize the building's strangeness, including the altarpiece in the chapel with a crucifix and two candlesticks made from a narwhal tusk and a Byzantine table crucifix in the refectory, which Max Emanuel took as booty during the Turkish wars in Hungary.